 - INBRX-109 and INBRX-106 utilize our multivalent formats, for which the precise valency was optimized in a target-centric way to mediate appropriate agonist function;

-- The dual mechanism of action of INBRX-105 is enabled by a multi-specific format that combines potent blockade and conditional agonism; and
+- The mechanism of action of INBRX-105 is enabled by a multi-specific format that enables conditional 4-1BB agonism in the presence of PD-L1; and

 - With INBRX-101, we’re seeking to maintain the natural function of AAT in a recombinant format, optimized for less frequent dosing and greater potential therapeutic activity as compared to pdAAT.